kokopepe/powershellcreatingtime/part1/registryProvider/regproviders.md

-# PowerShell Registry Provider
+# PowerShell Providers: A General Overview

-## Overview

-In PowerShell, providers allow access to various data stores, such as the file system, certificate store, or the **Windows Registry**.
-The **Registry Provider** is a built-in provider that enables you to navigate and modify the Windows Registry, treating it like a file system.
+## What is a PowerShell Provider?

+A **PowerShell provider** is an adapter that lets you access and manage different types of data stores as if they were file systems.
+Providers make it easy to browse, read, and modify data in places like the file system, registry, certificate store, Active Directory, Azure, and even SQL databases.

-## Default Registry Providers
+## Common PowerShell Providers

+- **FileSystem**: Access files and folders on your computer.
+- **Registry**: Browse and edit the Windows Registry.
+- **Certificate**: Manage certificates on your system.
+- **Active Directory**: Interact with AD objects (if module installed).
+- **Azure**: Browse Azure resources (with Az module).
+- **SQLServer**: Work with SQL Server objects (with SQLServer module).

 By default, PowerShell has the following registry provider: